ndangelo/type/_posts/docs/2016-04-10-magaz-wordpress.markdown

 ### Installation via FTP

 1. Login to the SFTP/FTP account for your site.
-You can also use any file explorer with upload capability, if your host provides one.
 2. Navigate the to the WordPress directory, and follow the path **wp-content/themes**.
 3. Upload the **magaz** (Unzipped) directory found in the downloaded Theme folder into the directory above.
 4. Login to the admin panel of your WordPress site, which will be found at **yoursite.com/wp-admin** by default.